SathvikPN/blog.me/_posts/2022-09-09-online-linux-terminals.md

 cat [-n <numbered_lines>] [-b <number_only_nonblank_lines>]
 ```

 A symlink (also called a symbolic link) is a type of file in Linux that points to another file or a folder on your computer.

-Symlinks are similar to shortcuts in Windows.
+> Symlinks are similar to shortcuts in Windows.

+mkdir: cannot create directory ‘tdir’: File exists